-Evolving parent app theming for a better experience
+Evolving parent app theming

 I designed the parent app theming experience end to end, giving schools control over their branding while ensuring a consistent and accessible experience for parents.